Product Availability: In Stock (FedEx delivery within 2 business days).

 Fibroblast Cell Lines and Primary Fibroblasts:

 Fibroblasts maintain the structure of connective tissues by secreting precursors of the extracellular matrix, primarily a variety of fibers and the ground substance.
 Fibroblasts and related connective tissues sculpt the significant portion of an organism.
 Fibroblasts are derived from primitive mesenchyme.
 Fibroblasts have a branched cytoplasm that surrounds a nucleus with one or two nucleoli.
 Fibroblasts can migrate slowly over substratum as individual cells (in contrast to epithelial cells).
 Fibroblasts can show different phenotypes in separate anatomical locations.
 Active fibroblasts have rough abundant endoplasmic reticulum.
 Fibroblasts often align in parallel clusters when crowded.
 Unlike the epithelial cells lining the body structures, fibroblasts do not form flat mono-layers and are not restricted to a basal lamina on one side.
 Of the total tissue mass in the human body, approximately 45% is made up of connective tissue.
 Within the cells that make up connective tissue, fibroblasts are the most prolific.
 Fibroblasts secrete extracellular proteins that help maintain the structure of connective tissue.
 Fibroblasts are well known for the role they play in wound healing, by synthesizing collagen at the site of an injury.
 Many studies have successfully demonstrated the ability of healthy fibroblasts to convert into different functional cells.
-Altogen Biosystems manufactures pre-optimized cationic lipid-based transfection reagent kits suitable for carrying out transfection on various fibroblast cell lines.
+Fibroblasts are characterized by their elongated shape and their ability to produce and secrete extracellular matrix (ECM) components such as collagen, elastin, and fibronectin.
+They are involved in wound healing, tissue remodeling, and the formation of scar tissue.
+Fibroblasts are commonly used in cell culture studies as a model system for studying the biology of connective tissue cells, as well as for drug screening and toxicity testing.
+Altogen Biosystems manufactures optimized cationic lipid-based transfection reagent kits suitable for carrying out transfection on various fibroblast cell lines.

 Figure 1. siRNAs targeting Lamin A/C mRNA or non-silencing control siRNA were transfected into fibroblast cells following the recommended protocol.
 At 48 hours post-transfection the cells were analyzed by qRT-PCR for gene expression levels.
 18S rRNA levels were used to normalize the Lamin A/C data.
 Values are normalized to untreated sample.
 Data are means ± SD (n=3).